Aronnax9000/Aronnax9000.github.io/NeanderthalBride.md

 The wireless message was crackly at best
 the signal cut out before he got the rest
+everything's fine here and we're staying calm
+just send some thermite and a thing of napalm

 Norwegians found her during Antartic night
 then made an ill fated whirly bird flight